-The way that criminal background checks get used and whether your criminal history can be held against you depends on several factors.
+Several factors determine how criminal background checks are used and whether individuals can use your criminal history against you.
 It is also possible to have DUI charges removed from your record.
+A Los Angeles DUI lawyer can help you learn more about your criminal record.

 Who Uses Criminal Background Checks?